Results.

 19 December 2024

-A conviction for impregnating a schoolgirl was quashed due to unreliable evidence and failure to prove the offence beyond reasonable doubt.
+Conviction for impregnating a schoolgirl quashed due to unreliable prosecution evidence and failure to call material witnesses.

 19 December 2024